Introduction to Project Outcome

 About Project Outcome

 Wherever public libraries are working, possibility lives.
-Project Outcome is a FREE toolkit designed to help public libraries understand and share the impact of essential library services and programs by providing simple surveys and an easy-to-use process for measuring and analyzing outcomes.
+Project Outcome is a FREE toolkit designed to help libraries understand and share the impact of essential library services and programs by providing simple surveys and an easy-to-use process for measuring and analyzing outcomes.
 Project Outcome also provides libraries with the resources and training support needed to apply their results and confidently advocate for their library’s future.

 While many public libraries collect data about their programs and services, what is often lacking are the data to indicate the benefits libraries are providing their communities, such as programs serving childhood literacy, digital and technological training, and workforce development.
 With Project Outcome, patron attendance and anecdotal success stories are no longer the only ways libraries can demonstrate their effectiveness.
 Developed by library leaders, researchers, and data analysts, Project Outcome is designed to give libraries simple tools and supportive resources to help turn better data into better libraries.

 Measuring outcomes helps libraries answer the question, “What good did we do?”
 An outcome is a specific benefit that results from a library program or service.
 Outcomes can be quantitative or qualitative, and are often expressed as changes that individuals perceive in themselves.
-Project Outcome helps libraries measure four key patron outcomes—knowledge, confidence, application, and awareness—in seven key library service areas:
+Project Outcome helps libraries measure four key patron outcomes—knowledge, confidence, application, and awareness—in eight key library service areas:

 - Civic/Community Engagement